Menu

 Vice President of Events:

-Emily Weerts (she, hers) is inspired to be creative by a long line of talented crafters in her family, including her grandmother who honed her skills while interning during WWII.
-As a quilter, Emily is starting to explore outside of her HST comfort zone, diving into more FPP, curved, and hand stitched projects.
+Emily Chiyeko Weerts (she, hers) is inspired to be creative by a long line of talented crafters in her family, including her grandmother who honed her skills while incarcerated during WWII.
+As a quilter, Emily is starting to explore outside of her HST comfort zone, diving into more FPP, curved, improv, and hand stitched projects.
 Emily's quilts tend to be bold like her; look for bright colors, busy patterns, and statements about justice, inclusion, and feminism.
-A technology educator and community builder, Emily is excited to lend her skills to AMQG as the guild (and the world!) pivots to hosting engaging events online.
+A community builder at heart, Emily is often coordinating an upcoming workshop, organizing a retreat, or generally convincing folks that they too can be a quilter.
+With decades of professional experience in Austin's nonprofit sector, Emily is excited to support the guild's service projects to help give back to the community.

 Copyright © 2022 Austin Modern Quilt Guild